-If we hadn't listed the use std::io line at the beginning of the program, we could have written this function call as std::io::stdin .
-The stdin function returns an instance of std::io::Stdin , which is a type that represents a handle to the standard input for your terminal.
+If we hadn't put the use std::io line at the beginning of the program, we could have written this function call as std::io::stdin.
+The stdin function returns an instance of std::io::Stdin, which is a type that represents a handle to the standard input for your terminal.

-The next part of the code, $.read\line(\&mut guess)$ , calls the $.read\line$ method on the standard input handle to get input from the user.
-We're also passing one argument to $.read\line$ : &mut guess.
+The next part of the code, .read\line(&mut guess), calls the read\line method on the standard input handle to get input from the user.
+We're also passing one argument to read\line: &mut guess.